ElRapt/FleshWound/README.md

     - *Severe* (Orange) : Suitable for tracking injuries that are crippling but not immediately life-threatening (i.e., broken bones, deep cuts).
     - *Critical* (Red) : Suitable for tracking injuries that could be life-threatening if not treated immediately (i.e., deep wounds, internal bleeding).
     - *Deadly* (Purple) : Suitable for tracking injuries which you do not usually survive from (i.e., severed limbs, organ damage, etc).

+- **Status Effects**
+    - Bandaged : The wound is bandaged.
+    - Bleeding : The wound is actively bleeding.
+    - Broken bone : The wound is a broken bone.
+    - Burned : The wound is a burn.
+    - Infected : The wound is infected.
+    - Poisoned : The wound is poisoned.
+    - Scarred : This indicates a scar.

 - **Switchable Profiles**
     - Create multiple, persistent profiles for each of your characters or NPCs.